twilio/flex-plugins-api/packages/flex-plugins-api-toolkit/README.md

   version: string;
 }
 ```

-where `version` is the identifier of the configuration (can be Sid or the version).
+where `version` is the identifier of the configuration which can be either the version or its sid.

 The command returns a promise of type: